MichaelBelgium/flarum-ai-autoreply/README.md

 - OpenAI
 - Anthropic
 - OpenRouter
+- Google

 Models from any of the supported platforms can be used.
 If you're using OpenRouter, you can specify a comma-separated list of models in the `model` setting to take advantage of its [model routing feature](https://openrouter.ai/docs/features/model-routing#the-models-parameter).

 The auto-answer feature uses the OpenAI gpt-5-mini model by default to generate quick and accurate responses to users' questions.
+AI can respond on discussion start or a discussion can act as chat between user and AI.

 ## Installation

-This extension requires **Flarum >= 1.7** and **PHP 8.2**.
+This extension requires **Flarum >= 1.8** and **PHP 8.2**.

 Install with composer: